Series: The Larry Sanders Show

 - The Eponymous Show

-- Executive Meddling: Apparently averted in Real Life, but a constant on the Show Within a Show.
+- Executive Meddling: In-Universe.
+Apparently averted in Real Life, but a constant on the Show Within a Show.

 - Flanderization: Over several seasons, Phil the writer became more obnoxious and less talented.